 Our ability to successfully operate and grow our global business and implement our strategies is largely dependent on the efforts, abilities and services of our senior management and other key employees.
 If we lose the services of our senior management or other key employees and are unable to find qualified replacements with comparable experience in the industry, our business could be negatively affected.
-One of our senior executives has communicated his intent to retire in less than two years.
-While his replacement has been identified, the succession plan remains to be fully executed.
+Competition for qualified management and key technical and sales personnel in our industry is intense.

+At the end of fiscal 2016, two of our senior executives, including our former chief executive officer, both of which had been with the Company for over 45 years, announced their retirements effective March 31, 2016.
+Both senior executives have agreed to continue assisting the Company on a consulting basis.
+While replacements were previously identified and were current members of our senior management team, we cannot provide any assurance that they will perform at or near the same levels of our prior senior executives.
 Our future success will depend on, among other factors, our ability to successfully execute our succession plan and continue to attract and retain qualified personnel, such as engineers and other skilled labor, and in particular management and skilled employees for our foreign operations.